-The reason Sara rebelled was that it was her way working through her struggle with God.
-She did not know how to have a relationship with God because the main authority figure in her life–her father–demotivated her to want to have a relationship with another father.
+The reason Sara rebelled was that it was her way of working through her struggle with God.
+She did not know how to have a relationship with God because the primary authority figure in her life–her father–demotivated her to want to have a relationship with another father.

 Sara felt her dad’s displeasure and naturally assumed God’s anger.
 “If daddy does not like me, God must not like me either.
 There must be something wrong with me.”
 She believed God was angry with her.
 From her perspective, it was like being thrown in a room with an angry person, so Sara became angry too.